fabcotech/dappy-docs/docs/intro.md

 npm i @fabcotech/dappy-cli@latest --save-dev
 ```

+## Development

+You can skip the two following sections as we will take many sortcuts to start playing with the dappy name system.
+Private keys are directly created for each new account on [gamma.dappy.tech](https://gamma.dappy.tech).

-## Knowing or creating a private key
+## Knowing or creating a private key (production)

 Private key is the critical string that you need to create to manage domain names in dappy, you can use a private key that you already use for Ethereum or any EVM blockchain platform (`secp256k1` algorithm).